aosabook/500lines/dagoba/chapter.md

   var step, state, pipetype

   while(done < max) {
-    step = this.program[pc]                             // step is an array: first the pipe type, then its args state = (this.state[pc] = this.state[pc] || {})     // the state for this step: ensure it's always an object
+    step = this.program[pc]                             // step is an array: first the pipetype, then its args state = (this.state[pc] = this.state[pc] || {})     // the state for this step: ensure it's always an object
     pipetype = Dagoba.getPipetype(step[0])              // a pipetype is just a function
 ```